mtlynch/mtlynch.io/content/retrospectives/2022/01/index.md

 Honestly, the launch felt a little anticlimactic.
 While it's more convenient to eliminate the external power connector, I struggled to write [the announcement](https://tinypilotkvm.com/blog/introducing-voyager-2) in a way that sounded exciting.
 It felt silly to say, "Brand new version!
 It's exactly the same except without a separate box!"

-But it does really simplify things.
+But it does simplify things.
 The Voyager 1 came with six distinct parts &mdash; the Voyager 2 requires only three.
-That simplifies installation for the user and the fulfillment process for TinyPilot's staff.
+That improves the installation experience for the user and the fulfillment process for TinyPilot's staff.

 I'm still excited for the power over Ethernet (PoE) version, which is due to launch this month.
 Even though it's still just a difference of cables, eliminating the whole power plug makes a big difference in convenience.
 Plus, I just love PoE.
 Anytime I plug in a PoE device, and it turns on *just from the network cable*, it feels magical.

 ## TinyPilot's new logo and learning to work with designers

 Back in July of 2020, I commissioned TinyPilot's first logo.
-I found an illustrator on Upwork and paid her $600 to create it.
+I found an illustrator on Upwork and paid her $600 to create the mascot and text.

 {{<img src="old-tinypilot-logo.png" alt="TinyPilot's new logo" maxWidth="500px" caption="TinyPilot's original logo" >}}

-By mid-2021, it felt like TinyPilot had outgrown the logo.
-Now that we were targeting business users instead of solely hobbyists, the chipmunk mascot came across as too cutesy and not professional enough.
+After a year, it felt like TinyPilot had outgrown the logo.
+Now that we were targeting business users in addition to hobbyists, the chipmunk mascot came across as too cutesy and not professional enough.

-In September, I [hired a design firm](/retrospectives/2021/10/#investing-more-into-design) to redesign TinyPilot's website and create a new company logo.
+In September, I [hired a firm](/retrospectives/2021/10/#investing-more-into-design) to redesign TinyPilot's website and create a new company logo.
 After lots of discussion, we finalized the logo in December:

 {{<img src="tinypilot-logo.png" alt="TinyPilot's new logo" maxWidth="500px" caption="TinyPilot's new logo">}}

 I like the logo a lot, and I've heard positive feedback about it.

-One big lesson I'm taking away from this project is to be more vigilant about structuring design projects in the future.
+One important lesson I'm taking away from the experience is to be more vigilant about project structure.

 When I initially contracted the design firm, they estimated that the rebrand and new logo would take 2-4 weeks for a cost of $5-7k.
 The plan was to agree on a rebrand, which would basically be a new logo, new fonts, and a new color scheme.
 Once that was nailed down, we'd start the larger project of redesigning the website.

 But then the milestones got a little murky.
-The designers started the rebranding by showing me new designs for the website.
-When I clarified that I just wanted to focus on the branding, they said they understood but that it's easier seeing the new brand alongside a "sketch" of a new website design.
+The designers started by showing me new designs for the website.
+When I clarified that I just wanted to focus on the branding, they said they understood but that it's easier to see the new brand alongside a "sketch" of a new website design.

 Okay, fine.